CivicDataLab/IDS-DRR-Assam-Risk-Model/README.md

 With IDS-DRR, we are keen to build on the IDEA-FRM project by building data pipelines so that datasets are updated automatically and thus data-driven governance can be installed.

+The project report for details can be accessed here: [Link](https://docs.google.com/document/d/12oSX3kltlaq1Wvxkc7GRjBkGbxu8hwpyASss7yB2dmc/edit?usp=sharing)

 ## Directory Tree:
-1. [Sources](https://github.com/CivicDataLab/IDS-DRR-Data-Pipeline/tree/main/Sources): Contains all data sources along with the scripts used to obtain data from these sources.
+1. [Sources](https://github.com/CivicDataLab/IDS-DRR-Assam/tree/main/Sources): Contains all data sources along with the scripts used to obtain data from these sources.
-2. [RiskScoreModel](https://github.com/CivicDataLab/IDS-DRR-Data-Pipeline/tree/main/RiskScoreModel): Contains codes for calculating the `Comprehensive risk score` and factor scores for `Flood Hazard`, `Vulnerability`, `Exposure` and `Government Response`.
+2. [RiskScoreModel](https://github.com/CivicDataLab/IDS-DRR-Assam/tree/main/RiskScoreModel): Contains codes for calculating the `Comprehensive risk score` and factor scores for `Flood Hazard`, `Vulnerability`, `Exposure` and `Government Response`.
+3. [NYU Capstone Research](https://github.com/CivicDataLab/IDS-DRR-Assam/tree/main/NYU Capstone Research): MS Data Science students from the New York University selected IDS-DRR for their capstone project.
+This folder contains the paper they have written and the codes.
+4. [Archive](https://github.com/CivicDataLab/IDS-DRR-Assam/tree/main/Archive): Codes and documents beyond the scope of project.

 If you want to contribute to the data sources, research or have any doubts with the data, please contact us at info@civicdatalab.in